 If you have kids then you know that diapers are incredibly expensive and you go through them very quickly.
-An alternative to this is to use re-usable diapers that you can clean and wash on your own.
-Of course this option has it’s rather smelly downside, but if you have the stomach for it you can save a lot of money.
+An alternative to this is to use reusable diapers that you can clean and wash on your own.
+Of course, this option has a rather smelly downside, but if you have the stomach for it you can save a lot of money.
 Plus it’s better for the environment!

 Most cities and populated areas have some form of public transportation, and it’s usually much cheaper than the cost of owning and operating a car.

-Cities and towns are becoming more and more bike friendly in recent years and if you live in one of these areas why not bike to work?
-Bike riding is a a great way to save money, save the environment and get exercise at the same time.
+Cities and towns are becoming more and more bike-friendly in recent years and if you live in one of these areas why not bike to work?
+Bike riding is a great way to save money, save the environment and get exercise at the same time.
 Plus it’s fun!